Centralization Is A Fragile Thing

 What this does is that it creates monocultures, and monocultures are very fragile things, easily taken over or destroyed by a single virus.

-BlueSky’s design helps address this in multiple ways.
+Bluesky’s design helps address this in multiple ways.

 Your default feed is a chronological view of the people you have chosen to follow.